 How can you help your child?

-Encourage your child to start a diary, or write a newspaper report/recount of a trip they have undertaken during the holidays, or enter a writing competition.
-They could also improve their spellings by taking part in crosswords or by playing scrabble as a family.
+Encourage your child to start a diary or write a newspaper report/recount of a trip they have undertaken during the holidays, or enter a writing competition.
+They could also improve their spellings by undertaking crosswords or by playing Scrabble as a family.

 When studying we do not always learn everything in school.
 As a parent you must ensure that your child completes any homework tasks as independently as possible.
-Often it is better for them to make errors, which the teacher will see, than it is for you to over aid them; as this does not help the teacher assess their understanding.
+Often it is better for them to make errors, which the teacher will see, than it is for you to over aid them.
+Over supporting your child does not help the teacher assess their understanding.
 In addition, it does not teach your child independence or the importance of their own work.

 Everyone gets distracted at school and at work.
 However, instilling the importance of focus during learning times is vital.
 Encouraging them to be inquisitive and interested in learning rather than what their friend is doing or what is on TV later is important.
-This is not something that children will necessarily know how to do and as both parents and teachers we need to ensure they are listening when we are talking and sharing information.
-We need to help them to understand that they can ask if they need help but also that they may need learn to be patient as it is not always possible for them to get attention straight away.
+This is not something that children will necessarily know how to do so modelling this behaviour is essential.
+Share your own enthusiasm for new knowledge and learn things together.
+We need to help them to understand that they can ask if they need help but also that they may need to learn to be patient as it is not always possible for them to get attention straight away.

 Lastly and most importantly keep calm about SATs… if you keep focusing on them then your child will become stressed.
-These tests are important for both the school and pupil and it is a good way, especially for older children, to introduce a good exam technique of staying calm and focused.
-In addition to this an understanding that we all take exams, even as adults, but it is how we prepare, alongside doing our best which is key.
+These tests are important for both the school and pupils and it is a good way, especially for older children, to introduce good exam technique of staying calm and focused.
+In addition to this an understanding that we all face tests, even as adults, but it is how we prepare alongside doing our best which is key.